-- The company signed a settlement report with the JOTC on June 6, 2021, included matching the balance between the two companies and record the due amount for the JOTC which include that it has to be paid on six equal monthly instalments, In Addition, the payment of storage fees of fuel oil 3.5% on a monthly basis.
+- The company signed a settlement minutes with the JOTC on June 6, 2021, included matching the balance between the two companies and record the due amount for the JOTC which include that it has to be paid on six equal monthly instalments, In Addition, the payment of storage fees of fuel oil 3.5% on a monthly basis and to send claims to the National Electricity Company for its share of the storage fees for fuel Oil 1%.
 Moreover, the company through April 2021 exported the Fuel Oil 1% which was imported for The national Electricity Company since the Egyptian Oil was interrupted, The National Electricity pledged the Company to purchase the fuel oil and to pay all the costs, but it did not commit the pledge and as a result of that the Company sent a judicial warning including their claim for the difference of Importing and exporting values, Included in claimed costs the cost of the material storage in JOTC tanks.
-As a result of the non-response of the National Electric Company, the company filed a case against the National Electric Company to collect the difference in the value of fuel oil 1% exported and all the costs of importing and storing it with the competent courts. - The movement on this item is as follows:
+As a result of the non-response of the National Electric Company, the company filed a case against the National Electric Company to collect the difference in the value of fuel oil 1% exported and all the costs of importing and storing it with the competent courts and the case is still pending on the competent courts. - The movement on this item is as follows:

-March 31, December 31, 2023 (Reviewed) 2022 (Audited) JD JD Balance at the beginning of the year 84,162 84,162 Recorded during the period/year 252,480 1,009,920 Paid during the period/year (252,480) (1,009,920) Balance at the End of the Period/Year 84,162 84,162
+September 30, December 31,

+2023 (Reviewed) 2022 (Audited)

+JD JD

+84,162 84,162

+915,240 1,009,920

+(883,680) (1,009,920)

+115,722 84,162

+JD 84,162 915,240 (883,680)